gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 Eclipse is the development platform where the GNU MCU Eclipse plug-ins run.
 Generally it is not available by default on most platforms and requires separate installation.

+The simple way is to download **GNU MCU Eclipse IDE for C/C++ Developers** from [GitHub Releases](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases/) and you get at once both Eclipse CDT and the MCU plug-ins.

-Be sure you install the **Eclipse IDE for C/C++ Developers**, not other package, since otherwise you'll have to manually install CDT.
+If you prefer the manual way, be sure you install the **Eclipse IDE for C/C++ Developers**, not other package, since otherwise you'll have to manually install CDT.

 More details are available in the [How to install the GNU MCU Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.